acmdas/das_fieldstones/morefieldstones2019.md

 Fri, 21 Jun 2019

 "Man is an exception, whatever else he is.
 If he is not the image of God, then he is a disease of the dust.
 If it is not true that a divine being fell, then we can only say that one of the animals went entirely off his head."&mdash;G.K.
 Chesterton: *All Things Considered*

+## Saving Humanity
+Sat, 29 Jun 2019

+&ldquo;The urge to save humanity is almost always only a false-face for the urge to rule it.
+Power is what all messiahs really seek: not the chance to serve.
+This is true even of the pious brethren who carry the gospel to foreign parts.&rdquo;&mdash;H.L.
+Mencken

+## Respect
+Sat, 29 Jun 2019

+&ldquo;Respect, I note, was once conferred upon the dutiful.
+It was not until recently that a “theory” was hatched — a bastardization of ancient Christian teaching — that compelled us to show respect to all, and civility even to the uncivil.
+This was an important abridgement of our freedom: to decide, for ourselves, whom to love, admire, ignore, fear, detest, &c.
+It interferes with our duty to make sound judgements, thus dehumanizing us.&rdquo;&mdash;[David Warren](https://www.davidwarrenonline.com/2019/06/26/aside-on-law-order/)

+## Barlow&rsquo;s 25
+Mon, 1 Jul 2019

+John Perry Barlow's 25 Principles of Adult Behavior:

+1. Be patient.
+No matter what.

+2. Don’t badmouth: Assign responsibility, not blame.
+Say nothing of another you wouldn’t say to him.

+3. Never assume the motives of others are, to them, less noble than yours are to you.

+4. Expand your sense of the possible.

+5. Don’t trouble yourself with matters you truly cannot change.

+6. Expect no more of anyone than you can deliver yourself.

+7. Tolerate ambiguity.

+8. Laugh at yourself frequently.

+9. Concern yourself with what is right rather than who is right.

+10. Never forget that, no matter how certain, you might be wrong.

+11. Give up blood sports.

+12. Remember that your life belongs to others as well.
+Don’t risk it frivolously.

+13. Never lie to anyone for any reason.
+(Lies of omission are sometimes exempt.)

+14. Learn the needs of those around you and respect them.

+15. Avoid the pursuit of happiness.
+Seek to define your mission and pursue that.

+16. Reduce your use of the first personal pronoun.

+17. Praise at least as often as you disparage.

+18. Admit your errors freely and soon.

+19. Become less suspicious of joy.

+20. Understand humility.

+21. Remember that love forgives everything.

+22. Foster dignity.

+23. Live memorably.

+24. Love yourself.

+25. Endure.

+## Analog Future
+Mon, 1 Jul 2019

+&ldquo;Nature uses digital coding for the storage, replication, recombination, and error correction of sequences of nucleotides, but relies on analog coding and analog computing for intelligence and control.
+No programming, no code.
+To those seeking true intelligence, autonomy, and control among machines, the domain of analog computing, not digital computing, is the place to look.&rdquo;&mdash;[George Dyson](https://www.edge.org/conversation/george_dyson-childhoods-end)

+## Potatoes
+Tue, 2 Jul 2019

+&ldquo;What is this mind of ours; what are these atoms with consciousness?
+Last week&rsquo;s potatoes!&rdquo;&mdash;Richard Feynman

+Assuming, of course that there is a one-to-one exclusive relationship between mind/consciousness and brain, which seems to me to be extremely complex.
+There's clearly a relationship, but is it exclusive?
+Without a brain&mdash;divorced from living matter&mdash;is there some element of mind or even consciousness?
+Soul?
+Spirit?
+Arr, that's the question!
+Or perhaps a step on the way to the question...